bockp/Edge-Detection-project/Article-month1.md

 ## Benchmarking process

-The performance and the efficiency of each edge detection function can be assessed through several parameters: the execution time necessary for the processing of an input image, the memory load corresponding to this opperation, and *the range of level of image's complexity that it is able to treat* (?).
+The performance and the efficiency of each edge detection function can be assessed through several parameters: the execution time necessary for the processing of an input image and the memory load corresponding to this opperation.

-To perform this benchmark, we implemented a small JavaScript plugin : *nom définitif ?*.
+To perform this benchmark, we implemented a small JavaScript plugin : *benchmark.js*.
 This script measures on one hand the time elapsed between the start and the end of a given ImageJ or plugin function, and on the other hand the memory used by ImageJ JVM at the end of this function.
 Java uses a garbage collector to handle memory allocation so our results have to be treated cautiously,even if we forced the garbage collector to run before the execution of the function.

-*Ajouter l'étape de pré-benchmark, Peter vu que tu l'a implémentée* For both measurements, we ran the operation 10000 times, while averaging the values each 1000 iterations.
-This allowed us to compute the variance of our data.
+For both measurements we ran the operation 100 times, after a front loading step consisting of running each function five times without recording the results.
+This was done to avoid outliers in our data, because the first executions of a function are usually slower.

-*Ajouter la description de la machine utilisée : ref processeur, vitesse, conso, OS, version de Java* *Essayer avec le MemoryMonitor*
+The benchmark was done on Linux, with the version 1.51q of ImageJ, using Java 1.8.0\_112 (64-bits). *Ajouter la description de la machine utilisée : ref processeur, vitesse, conso, OS*

 # Results

-* *examples of the image processing and a benchmark of the different algorithms.
-A tester avec des images RGB ??*
+* A tester avec des images RGB ??????????????????????*

 The results obtained with each edge detection function were obtained with the same image : Lena, 8-bit, 256x256 pixels.
 This is also the image that was used for the benchmark.